-Mary's corner Mary Hardiman, speaker and author, invites us to reflect on the Lord's Prayer The Lord's Prayer or the Our Father is probably the and recited across the world.
+Mary's corner Mary Hardiman, speaker and author, invites us to reflect on the Lord's Prayer Praying the Lord's Prayer The Lord's Prayer or the Our Father is probably the most famous prayer of all, known in many languages that conscious breathing can slow our heart rate and relax us. and recited across the world.
 But so often we can say this without really thinking about what the words mean.
 For me it encompasses everything our hearts could desire because it teaches us how to let God be God, to acknowledge his power and to trust that he alone will fulfil our every need.
 I find it to be a prayer of surrender, of longing and of freedom.
 And so I would like to take a look again at these words of Jesus and to see how we may be able to make it a little more meaningful.
 I am going to use the words from Matthew 6:9-13, the words of which are slightly different to the prayer we know.
 Our Father in heaven, may your name be held holy, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.
 And forgive us our debts, as we have forgiven those who are in debt to us.
 And do he created not put us to the test, but save us from the Evil One.
 Our Father in heaven Why does Jesus start with these words?